 We believe no person should be excluded from opportunity based on their disability.
 Our goal is to provide people living with SCI/D programs and services that maximize their independence and enable them to remain active in their communities.

 United Spinal was founded in 1946 by a determined group of paralyzed WWII veterans in New York City who advocated for greater civil rights and independence for themselves and their fellow veterans.
 Rejecting the poor treatment they received at their local VA hospital, they decided to form a support group.
 From these modest beginnings, United Spinal was born.
 Since then, our core belief has remained unchanged.
 Despite living with SCI/D, a full, productive, and rewarding life is within the reach of anyone with the strength to believe it and the courage to make it happen.

-By leveraging all of our resources, we have stronger involvement in community affairs and more opportunities to advance public policies.
-This allows us to form key alliances that expand the reach of our mission.
-Our public policy initiatives focus on expanding education and employment, improving enforcement of the Americans with Disabilities Act (ADA), ensuring adequate access to public transportation and taxi services, and amending Medicare rules that restrict many individuals to their homes and nursing facilities.
+United Spinal is committed to advocating for greater civil rights and independence for people with disabilities, including expanding education and employment, improving enforcement of the Americans with Disabilities Act (ADA), ensuring adequate access to public transportation and taxi services, and amending Medicare rules that restrict many individuals to their homes and nursing facilities.

 As Director of Civic Engagement a digital transformation agency, Pat Maher continues a personal and company initiative that fosters and develops key civic partnerships with leading non-profit organizations with a mission to improve career opportunities in tech for historically marginalized populations.
 Read more about Pat Maher

 For 35 years James Weisman has advocated for the rights of people with disabilities including helping craft the landmark Americans with Disabilities Act of 1990 (ADA).
 Mr. Weisman is a founding member of the Board of Directors of the American Association of People with Disabilities (AAPD).Read more about James Weisman